joshfishman/AI-CRO/README.md

 > **Tip:** If you encounter any issues with the bookmarklet page, you can use the static fallback page at `https://your-deployment-url.vercel.app/bookmarklet-setup.html`

+> **Note for Vercel Hobby Plan users:** If you're getting a function limit error, the setup automatically uses a minimized version of the selector tool that reduces the number of serverless functions required.

 ### Step 4: Personalize Your Website

 1. **Navigate to the page you want to personalize**